LearnPlayAI/HeartCart/docs/proj/massupl.md

 - `dimensions` - Product dimensions (format: LxWxH)

 ### Dynamic Attribute Fields:
-The system will support dynamic attributes with a special prefix:
+The system will support dynamic attributes with a special prefix and multiple values (comma-separated):
-- `attr_color` - Value for color attribute
+- `attr_color` - Multiple values for color attribute (e.g., "Blue,Red,Green,Purple")
-- `attr_size` - Value for size attribute
+- `attr_size` - Multiple values for size attribute (e.g., "Small,Medium,Large,XL")
-- `attr_material` - Value for material attribute
+- `attr_material` - Multiple values for material attribute (e.g., "Cotton,Polyester,Wool")
+- `attr_bed_size` - Multiple values for bed size attribute (e.g., "Single,Double,Queen,King")
 - etc.

+Each product can have multiple attributes, and each attribute can have multiple values.
+This allows for products that come in various combinations (e.g., a bed blanket that's available in multiple colors and bed sizes).

 ## Post-Upload Image Management Requirements